 Admission to the Test

 You must bring your authorization letter and the required ID documents.
-Without the required ID documents, you will not be permitted to test.
+Without the required ID documents, you may not be permitted to test.

 Back to Top